Women in Finance Charter

 Here’s our Charter pledges:

-Maintaining at least 50% gender diversity in our senior management team through to 2021;
+Maintaining at least 50% gender diversity in our board of directors and management team throughout 2023;

 Publishing progress annually against this target on our website;

-Having a member of our senior executive team who is responsible and accountable for gender diversity and inclusion;
+Having a member of our board of directors or management team who is responsible and accountable for gender diversity and inclusion;

-Having an intention to ensure the pay of the senior executive team is linked to delivery against these internal targets on gender diversity.
+Having an intention to ensure the pay of the board of directors and management team is linked to delivery against these internal targets on gender diversity.

 Here’s how we intend to achieve our target and promote gender diversity as we grow:

-Continue to recruit women who have the potential to reach senior management;
+Continue to recruit women who have the potential to reach management team;

 Continue to support career development and progression of women at mid-tier level to senior role;